msali123/apc-llc.github.io/_posts/2013-09-24-gpu-workshop-university-of-oslo-norway.md

 ---
 layout: post
-title: "CUDA Workshop at the University of Offenburg"
+title: "GPU Workshop at the University of Oslo"
 tags:
 - Software Engineering
 - Trainings